co1umbine/D4UDocument/DynamixelForUnity EN.md

 `

 - Description
-Read data to multiple motors simultaneously using GroupSyncRead.
-Send data to different addresses as long as the data field names are identical.
+Simultaneously read data from multiple servomotors using GroupSyncRead method.
+If the item names on the ControlTable are the same, the data will be sent to different addresses.
 In that case, call SyncSetDataGroup for each unique address; see Description of SyncGetDataGroup.
 :::info
 The ID and model number must be retained by the SetUp or SetIDsForUse method to be used.
 :::